-The department has both full-time and part-time M.S. and Ph.D. programs in Chemical Engineering.
-The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by Dr. Vekilov, as well as two petroleum engineering programs.
-The Petroleum Engineering programs include a M.S. in Petroleum Engineering program and a Masters in Petroleum Engineering (M.P.E.) program, both of which are directed by Dr. Holley.
-The M.S. and Ph.D. programs in Chemical Engineering are described below.
+The department has M.S. and Ph.D. programs in Chemical Engineering.
+The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by Dr. Peter Vekilov, as well as two Petroleum Engineering programs.
+The Petroleum Engineering programs include a M.S. in Petroleum Engineering program and a Masters in Petroleum Engineering (M.P.E.) program, both of which are directed by Dr. Thomas Holley.
+The M.S. and Ph.D. programs. in Chemical Engineering are described below.

 The M.S.
 Program

-Each candidate must complete a total of six 3-credit hour courses, including the following required core courses:
+Each candidate must complete the Four 3-credit hour core courses:

-- CHEE 6331: Mathematical Methods in Chemical Engineering I – Fall Semester
+- CHEE 6330: Foundations of Mathematical Methods in Chemical Engineering – Fall Term

-- CHEE 6333: Transport Processes (Fluid Mechanics) – Fall Semester
+- CHEE 6333: Transport Processes (Fluid Mechanics) – Fall Term

-- CHEE 6335: Classical & Statistical Thermodynamics – Fall Semester
+- CHEE 6335: Classical & Statistical Thermodynamics – Fall Term

-- CHEE 6337: Advanced Reactor Engineering – Spring Semester
+- CHEE 6337: Advanced Reactor Engineering – Spring Term

-A research project and a master's thesis must be completed.
+Although our M.S. program is course-based and does not include a research component, it is possible, though uncommon, for admitted M.S. to carry out research in lieu of four elective courses.
+Students must have obtained a 3.3 average GPA in CHEE 6330, 6333 and 6335, with no grades lower than B to be considered for a research project.
+The student must also obtain approval from his or her perspective advisor before beginning M.S. research.
+Financial aid is typically not provided for M.S. research students.
 The thesis must be presented and satisfactorily defended in an oral examination.
 The thesis committee consists of your advisor, one other faculty member from the Chemical Engineering department, and one other Ph.D. scientist or engineer (most commonly a UH faculty member) from outside the department.
 The student's research advisor chairs the committee.
 The thesis corresponds to at least 12 credit hours toward the overall degree requirements, of which at least 6 are taken as research credits and 6 as thesis credits.